 This is the first book to explore the outflow of FDI from Asian nations to other countries, especially to EU member states, whereas the extant literature focuses on the inflow of FDI to Asian nations.
-The authors analyse a multidimensional range of issues, covering macroeconomics, finance, technology, and examine the governments, local authorities and institutions that support such investments.
+The authors analyse a multidimensional range of issues, covering macroeconomics, finance, technology, and examine the governments, local authorities, and institutions that support such investments.
 FDI has an instrumental role in the development of host countries.
-Large scale capital flow becomes a vehicle for providing foreign technology, knowledge, skills and other inputs for the integration with international marketing, production and distribution networks and for improving the economic competitiveness of firms and economic performance of the host country.
+Large-scale capital flow becomes a vehicle for providing foreign technology, knowledge, skills, and other inputs for the integration with international marketing, production, and distribution networks and for improving the economic competitiveness of firms and economic performance of the host country.

-The analysis in the book is presented using statistical and econometrical approaches, emphasizing a profound level of investigation, which will be particularly useful for graduate and PhD students of International Economics, Business and Trade.
+The analysis in the book is presented using statistical and econometrical approaches, emphasising a profound level of investigation, which will be particularly useful for graduate and PhD students of International Economics, Business and Trade.

 Table of Contents

-FDI outflow from China to Poland – Two Decades of Chinese FDI in Poland
+4 FDI outflow from China to Poland – two decades of Chinese FDI in Poland

 5 Japanese FDI in Poland